Vacas Valley + Upper Guanacos + Plaza Argentina + Camp 1 & 2 on Polish Route + Traverse to Normal Route + Summit + descent via Normal Route

-Descent to Puente del Inca.
+Descent to Penitentes.
 You will only carry your daypack, our mules will carry your personal equipment.
-Drive to Mendoza.
-Lodging in a 4* superior Hotel.
-(B, PL)
+Drive to our Lodge.
+Lodging (B, PL, D)

 the above itinerary is intended as a guideline only.
 Although every effort will be made to adhere to it, changes may be caused due to weather conditions or other unforeseen events.
 Please be flexible if necessary.

 You will have all the necessary support to retrieve their luggage as soon as possible.
 In Acomara-AconcaguaExpeditions we know the importance of the equipment for the success of the expedition and the extra costs which may entail having to rent or purchase again.
 While the loss of baggage is a responsibility of the airlines, our Customer Support Staff will assist you in Mendoza for the fast recovery of it.

 While you are in Mendoza city, you will be lodged in a 4 or 5 stars superior Hotel in a double room.
 Breakfast and taxes are included and will represent no additional cost.
 Nonetheless, if you wish a different type of room or service, you can adquire it as an additional service.

 Mount Aconcagua is located in a provincial Park managed by the Provincial Government of Mendoza.
 To get into the Park you should get a permit in accordance to the activity that you are going to participate in (climbing, long trek, short trek).
 This procedure must be done personally, as a government rule.
 Each climber must go to the Park’s office with their own passport.